The first way how to draw a cube is a simple view. This is an easy way to suggest space and draw a three-dimensional shape on a flat paper.

 Then two more from the bottom of the edge, again going back to the vanishing points.
 Draw these straight lines with a ruler, if you have one handy.

 Next draw two parallel vertical lines, one on each side of the first front edge.
-These are the left and right edges of the cube in
+These are the left and right edges of the cube in two point perspective.

 Now that we have the vertical edges of our cube, draw two more perspective guidelines.

 These again start at the top end of our vertical cube edge.
 The one from the right edge goes to the left perspective point.
-The one from
+The one from left edge goes to the right.
+That way the lines are crossing marks out the top side of the cube.

 It is much easier to see it on the picture that to explain it in words.